brad-yates/brad-yates/README.md

 ### I'm a self-taught coder, designer, and creator.
 I enjoy exploring the world of coding and sharing it with others.

 - 👀 I’m interested in web design, data analysis, and graphing with D3.js!
-- 🌱 I’m currently learning JavaScript, React.Js, D3.js, Three.js, and Node.JS
+- 🌱 I’m currently learning JavaScript, React.js, D3.js, Three.js, and Node.js
-- 💞️ I’m always looking to collaborate on open source projects or any financial analysis or business analysis projects with code
+- 💞️ I’m always looking to collaborate on open source projects or any financial or business analysis projects
 - 📫 The easiest way to reach me is on [Twitter](https://www.twitter.com/bradfresco/)

 <br />